Week-by-week guide to pregnancy

 This week you could also...

 How are you today?
 If you're feeling anxious or low, then talk to your midwife or doctor who can point you in the right direction to get all the support that you need.
 You could also discuss your worries with your partner, friends and family.
-You may be worried about your relationship, or money, or having somewhere permanent to live.
-Don't bottle it up – you're important, so ask for help if you need it!

-Getting pregnant again is probably the last thing on your mind!
+Having another baby is probably the last thing on your mind!
 However now is a good time to start planning what type of contraception you would like to use after your baby is born.
-Making this decision when you're pregnant will give you one less thing to think about when you're looking after a newborn baby.
 Getting pregnant again could happen sooner than you realise and too short a gap between babies is known to cause problems.
-Talk to your GP or midwife to help you decide and get everything in place.
+Talk to your GP or midwife to help you decide.